Redresses of the Akritirian Patrol Ship

 by Jörg Hillebrand and Bernd Schneider

-The Akritirian patrol ship from VOY: "The Chute" became one of the most "popular" ship CGIs, as it reappeared no less than eight times in Voyager and Enterprise episodes:
+The Akritirian patrol ship from VOY: "The Chute" became one of the most "popular" computer-generated ship models, as it reappeared no less than eight times in Voyager and Enterprise episodes:

 1. Akritirian patrol ship (VOY: "The Chute")